 Only for the winners.
 If you win, you will need to provide us with the address of the financial aid or treasurer’s office at the college you plan to attend so that Population Media Center can arrange the payment.
 Winners must also submit a list of sources from which factual statements were obtained, and an Actor-Release Form for any person acting in the video.

 What equipment can I use?

-Videos may be produced on any equipment available to the entrant, including cell phones, video cameras, and computers.
-You may choose to use a still camera to make a photo montage or stop-motion animation, or use an iPod, flip camera, or video camera to make a motion picture.
+Videos may be produced on any equipment available to the entrant, such as cell phones, video cameras, and computers.
+Alternatively, you may choose to use a still camera to make a photo montage or stop-motion animation.
 When you are putting your media together, there are several types of editing software that you can use. iMovie comes free on all Macs and is easy to use.
 If you have a PC, check to see if it has Windows Movie Maker or download it free online.

 Where can I learn more about population issues?

 Background Materials on our webpage can help get you started.
 The internet can be of great help, and your school and public libraries may be able to assist you.
 Discuss population with others and consider their perspective.
 Spend some careful time on research.
 Facts and statistics provide strong support for the points you make.

 You must be able to cite a source of facts and statistics presented in the video.
 The sources do not need to appear in the video itself.
 However, if your video wins, you will be required to submit a list of all sources used.